 It was a weekend like no other!
 For months we prepared for this special event, the highlight of this year, and our entire existence as a parish.
 Between September 27-29th, 2013, we were about to celebrate our 50th Anniversary as St. George Antiochian Orthodox Church in Cicero!

 Excitement built up when we knew that our beloved Metropolitan, His Eminence Sayidna Philip, would be presiding over the weekend's activities.
 We were also blessed with the presence of His Grace Bishop Antoun, Bishop of Miami and the Southwest, as well as His Grace Bishop Anthony of our diocese.
 We were also honored to have Subdeacon Rassem Massih, who accompanied the Metropolitan on this visit.
 Everyone from all ages were thrilled to be part of this historic celebration; a celebration of a parish that has faced obstacles in its history, but overcame them with faith and hard work!

-On December 9th, the second Sunday of the month, our Antiochian Archdiocese will be celebrating Choir/Chanter Appreciation Sunday.
-I’m sure that you have appreciated your choir and chanters many other times throughout the year, for all the liturgical services they beautify and make possible with their singing and chanting.
-But this is one Sunday that we especially acknowledge them particularly, throughout the Archdiocese, and thank them for their ministry in the parish.
+On December 8th, the second Sunday of the month, our Antiochian Archdiocese will be celebrating Choir/Chanter Appreciation Sunday.
+While we appreciate our choir and chanters many other times throughout the year, for all the liturgical services they beautify and make possible with their singing and chanting, this is one Sunday that we especially acknowledge them particularly throughout the Archdiocese, and thank them for their ministry in the parish.